ibm-cloud-docs/resiliency/ha-redundancy.md

 Regional services allow the request of service instances to be deployed in a specific region as a whole without specifying a single target zone or data center.

-These service instances deployed in one region are implemented and operated with redundant components that are deployed in multiple zones within the same region.
+These service instances that are deployed in one region are implemented and operated with redundant components that are deployed in multiple zones within the same region.
 This way, there is no single point of failure on any specific zone within a region.

-The regional service architecture uses a regional data plane deployed across 3 zones in each region that is managed from the local in-region control plane.
-If there is a data plane failure in one zone, or if a zone is completely unavailable, the requests from users and client applications are automatically rerouted to the data plane in the remaining two zones.
+The regional service architecture uses a regional data plane that is deployed across 3 zones in each region that is managed from the local in-region control plane.
+If there is a data plane failure in one zone, or if a zone is unavailable, the requests from users and client applications are automatically rerouted to the data plane in the remaining two zones.

 The user or application interacts with the service instance function by using a regional API endpoint that is located in each target region.

 The service control plane, with some exceptions that are described in [Global service redundancy](#global-service), is located in the same region of the data plane and deployed across 3 zones of the regions, independent from other regions control planes.
 This way, the control plane failures in one region might impact only the service functions in that region and not the service functions in other regions.

-If there is failure of control plane in one zone, or even complete losss, the request from administrators to manage the data plane lifecycle through the resource creation, configuration, upgrade, decommission phases of service instances are performed by the control plane on the remaining zones.
+If there is failure of the control plane in one zone, or even complete loss, the request from administrators to manage the data plane lifecycle through the resource creation, configuration, upgrade, decommission phases of service instances are performed by the control plane on the remaining zones.

-Even in the exceptional cases that the control plane is globally deployed, it is still deployed across multiple regions to ensure high availability to guarantee that failures in one region do not impact service functions in other regions.
+Even in the exceptional cases that the control plane is globally deployed, it is still deployed across multiple regions to help ensure high availability and to guarantee that failures in one region do not impact service functions in other regions.

 For more information about the specific options for deploying your workloads that use a regional service, see [Locations for resource deployment](/docs/overview?topic=overview-locations) and [Considerations for high availability](/docs/overview?topic=overview-ha-considerations).